Fit as a Mama Bear

 What is a good 4-day workout schedule?

 There are multiple ways to schedule your workouts with four days of training time.
-You can do an upper lower split, a muscle group split (glutes/hams, chest/quads/back), or a strength/HIIT split (upper/lower/total body strength/totally body HIIT).
+You can do an upper lower split, a muscle group split (glutes/hams, chest/quads/back), or a strength/HIIT split (upper/lower/total body strength/total body HIIT).
 All of them can be effective.
 It depends on your personal goals, which muscle groups you want to focus on, and your preferences.

 How long should I do this workout program for?